Are you married yet? It would make your auto insurer happy if you were.

 “It comes in during the underwriting process,” explains Amy Danise, senior editor with EverQuote, which provides insurance quotes, about how marital discounts work.
 “It’s not so much a discount, which is more about whether you have anti-lock brakes or air bags in your car.”

-Insurers usually find out about your marital status when you first apply for insurance, and then if you add a spouse or second car to your policy.
+Insurers usually find out about your marital status when you first apply for insurance.
+They also find out if you add a spouse or second car to your policy.
 The discount applies for same sex married couples with most insurers, though the Consumer Federation of America, a consumer watchdog group, says that varies by state and by insurer.

 Why the discount exists